zafar-saleem/tyl/README.md

-Boilerplate for apps that will be implemented from scratch.

 <h2>Requirements</h2>
 App Boilerplate requires Grunt that needs to be installed and needs, but not must, some basic knowledge of Grunt.
 If you don't know Grunt then please read about it <a href="http://gruntjs.com/">here</a>.
 Similarly, it also needs some bower knowledge as it is